How to make Homemade Apple Molasses from Apple Cider

 These days, sugar is common, and cheap, and apple molasses is not.
 In fact, it’s difficult to even get your hands on raw, pure, unpasturized apple juice unless you make it yourself–as you want to be sure that you’re using apple juice or cider that does not have potassium sorbate or other anti-fungal additives in it.

-If you can find pure apple juice or cider, or make it (check with the Amish or some of your local orchards), you should absolutely make apple molasses.
+If you can find pure apple juice or cider, or make it (check with the Amish or some of your local orchards with flavorful apples), you should absolutely make apple molasses.
 Your Christmas baking will never be the same.

 At 1/7th volume, the cider has the consistency of maple syrup, and can be used as a vegan substitute for honey, or even a cheaper alternative to real maple syrup (it goes great on pancakes!).
 You can pour a little of it into your homemade apple sauce to give it a more potent kick, or reconstitute it with a little hot water to make hot apple cider whenever you want it.